poeck/react-layered/README.md

-# react-zindex
+# react-layered

-Welcome to `react-zindex`!
+Welcome to react-layered!
 If you've ever found yourself lost in the jungle of z-index layers, fighting the chaos of overlapping UI elements, then buckle up!
 This tiny, mighty package is your guide to taming that wild z-index safari in your React projects. 🌿👓

 ## Features